abruno06/IoT/ESP8266/README.md

 ## Board Runtime
 ## Send commmands to the board
-The Board access some commands that can be send to the MQTT listening queue
+The Board accept some commands that can be send to the MQTT listening queue

 Syntax is
 ```json